MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-functions.md

 ---
 title: Create stored functions in Real-Time Analytics
-description: Learn how to use the .create-or-alter function command to create stored functions. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to use the .create-or-alter function command to create stored functions in Real-Time Analytics. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster